luanviko/spot_analysis/README.md

 Its purpose is to be a database and analysis toolset for the photos taken with the [camera_control](https://github.com/luanviko/camera_control) repository.

+The image was retrieved from the SQL database then analyzed with Python.

 ![Photos retrieved from SQL database and analyzed with Python](spot.png)

 ## Repository Structure